soroush/graphicsmagick/www/INSTALL-unix.rst

 --with-gs-font-dir

-  Specify the directory containing the Ghostscript Postscript Type 1 font files (e.g. "n022003l.pfb") so that they can be rendered using the FreeType library.
+  Specify the directory containing the Ghostscript Postscript Type 1 font files (e.g. "n019003l.pfb") also known as the "URW Fonts" so that they can be rendered using the FreeType library.
 These fonts emulate the standard 35 fonts commonly available on printers supporting Adobe Postscript so they are very useful to have.
 If the font files are installed using the default Ghostscript installation paths (${prefix}/share/ghostscript/fonts), they should be discovered automatically by configure and specifying this option is not necessary.
 Specify this option if the Ghostscript fonts fail to be located automatically, or the location needs to be overridden.